 Ascend Leadership does not conduct candidate preparation classes or tutoring.
 We conduct a very detailed Orientation on how the process will work several weeks before the process is conducted at each department we test for, and we provide a Candidate Resource webpage with some of the below information, and specific information on their process.
-WE DO RECOMMEND several providers and resources to help candidates prepare for the selection process and the job.
 Not all test providers do their exercises the same way as Ascend Leadership.
 Ascend Leadership’s tend to be more in the context that you will need to use the information, and are more dynamic than many other providers.

 - Don’t wait to start preparing!
 If this promotion is something you want, you need to be studying and getting ready.